What do you get when you mix Buzzfeed, celeb tweets, and Fox5 San Diego TV News?

 Students: You're encouraged to nominate your fellow classmates!

-Held at the beginning of fall semester, students and families are invited to attend a free information session and lunch to hear from current students, parents of first-generation students, and faculty.
-You will have the opportunity to ask questions and learn about resources that will support you as you begin your journey at USD.
+Held during OLE!
+Weekend and Transfer Fall Orientation, students and families are invited to attend a free resource session and lunch to hear from current students, parents of first-generation students, faculty, and staff.
+Participants will have the opportunity to ask questions and learn about resources that will support the incoming students and their families as they begin their journey at USD.

 Held at the beginning of fall semester, this week-long program raises awareness of the impact of hate crimes and bias motivated incidents in our community.
 During this time, we present speakers, films, discussions, exhibits, information tables, and much more.

 This annual event brings different traditions, cultures, and talents that make up the USD community.
 Everyone is invited to enjoy delicious cultural cuisine and enjoy talented performances from various multicultural student organizations.
 Previous performances include singing and spoken word as well as traditional and contemporary dances from the Philippines, Mexico, Hawai'i, Spain, and India.
 "It is through the arts, the sharing of our traditions without any stigmas or stereotypes, that the beauty of unique heritages and cultural distinctness can be most easily transmitted and appreciated."

 The Annual National Conference On Race and Ethnicity in American Higher Education (NCORE) focuses on the complex task of creating and sustaining comprehensive institutional change designed to improve racial and ethnic relations on campus and to expand opportunities for educational access and success by culturally diverse, traditionally underrepresented populations.
 This year's conference is being held in Washington D.C. on May 26 - 30, 2015.
 Apply online.
 For more information about the conference visit the NCORE website.

 The UFMC works with university departments, students, community organizations and local schools to connect youth to the University of San Diego and build relationships.
 Our efforts seek to enhance the recruitment of underrepresented groups and create a more diverse and inclusive community.